fplard/ISRverse/README.md

 # Maximum possible age
 XMAX = 120

+#Age when to start the analysis
+minAge =c(0)
+#Whether to run the first year survival analysis
+firstyear = TRUE
+#Whether the oldest individuals should be considered as dead by the model
+lastdead = T

 #      Survival Models --------------------------------
 # Survival Models to run: "GO", "LO", "EX" or/and "WE"